kaumina/ansible-molecule/README.md

 You can find below molecule roles in **molecule** directory (**challenge/challenge-wirecard/molecule**).

   - **ansible-role-tomcat:** This role installs OpenJDK 1.8 and Apache Tomcat 8.
 Furthermore, Tomcat is configured to run default  port including systemd service.
   - **ansible-role-nginx:** This installs and configures reverse proxy with self signed SSL.
 At this moment Nginx version 1.12.2 is availble in the repos and installed.
-  - **ansible-role-deployapp:** Deploys the **devopschallenge.war**	into newly build Apache Tomcat instance and restart the service.
+  - **ansible-role-deployapp:** Deploys the **sample.war**	into newly build Apache Tomcat instance and restart the service.

 # How to run and test Ansible roles